heropn/SnakeGameCpp/README.md

 ###### Workflow
 1. Documentation in polish
-2. Comment every created function, so we know what it does (start comments with ///)
+2. Comment every created function, so we know what it does